What to Expect on Your First Day of Invisalign

 We’ll walk you through everything your Invisalign first day will have to offer

 Starting your Invisalign journey is a big step.
 So, if this is your first day wearing Invisalign — congratulations!
 A straighter smile is in your near future.
-There are a few things, however, that many people don’t know before their Invisalign first day.
+However, there's a few things most people don’t know before they start their aligner journey.
 To help you prepare, we’re going to discuss what you can expect from your first day wearing clear aligners, share our favorite Invisalign tips, and introduce you to some Invisalign accessories you can use to help you adjust.

 Get the Hang of Speaking with Clear Aligners